loda-lang/loda-programs/programs/oeis/list1.md

 * [A138885](http://oeis.org/A138885) ([L16 program](A138885.asm)): n-th run has length n-th nonprime number, with digits 0 and 1 only, starting with 1.
 * [A138888](http://oeis.org/A138888) ([L18 program](A138888.asm)): Non-Fermat numbers.
 * [A138954](http://oeis.org/A138954) ([L32 program](A138954.asm)): Number of complement symmetries in the rotations of the binary expansion of a number.
+* [A138977](http://oeis.org/A138977) ([L13 program](A138977.asm)): Number of 2 X n matrices containing a 1 in the top left entry, all entries are integer values and adjacent entries differ by at most 1.
 * [A138984](http://oeis.org/A138984) ([L08 program](A138984.asm)): a(n) = Frobenius number for 4 successive numbers = F(n+1,n+2,n+3,n+4).
 * [A138985](http://oeis.org/A138985) ([L08 program](A138985.asm)): a(n) = Frobenius number for 5 successive numbers = F(n+1,n+2,n+3,n+4,n+5).
 * [A138986](http://oeis.org/A138986) ([L08 program](A138986.asm)): a(n) = Frobenius number for 6 successive numbers = F(n+1,n+2,n+3,n+4,n+5,n+6).